zblasingame/tensorflow-models/README.md

 ```

 ### L2 Loss for Objective Function
-The L2 loss can be added the objective function by calling `get_l2_loss`.
+The L2 loss can be added to the objective function by calling `get_l2_loss`.
 ```python
 cost += 0.01 * model.get_l2_loss()
 ```